What is Section 8 Company?

 Section 8 of the Companies Act 2013 provides for the formation of the companies with charitable objects etc. Section 8 Company, (earlier Section 25 Company of the Companies Act, 1956), is a legal entity for Non-Government or Non-Profit Organizations.
 It is a type of company which is established with the objective to promote commerce, arts, science, sports, education, research, social welfare, protection of the environment or any other such object.

-What are eligibility for Section 8 Company registration?
+Eligibility for Section 8 Company Registration

 - Minimum Two People: Two person is required to become the shareholder / director of the company.
 However, the number of shareholders can’t exceed 200